Advanced Placement at Sandy Creek High School

 Sandy Creek High School is pleased to offer seventeen Advanced Placement (AP) courses.
 Parents and students are encouraged to educate themselves on the classes available and the teachers' expectations.
 Each AP course is taught at the college level, offering the opportunity for willing and motivated students to challenge themselves.

-Applying for Advanced Placement Classes:
+Registering for Advanced Placement Classes

 Why take AP Classes?